AmbireTech/adex-protocol/README.md

 ### Scalability

-Because impressions and clicks are tracked and rewarded off-chain (see **OCEAN**/**OUTPACE**), the only on-chain bottleneck of AdEx is depositing/withdrawing funds.
+Because impressions and clicks are tracked and rewarded off-chain, the only on-chain bottleneck of AdEx is depositing/withdrawing funds.
 We think the current capacity of the Ethereum network is enough for thousands of advertisers and publishers, assuming they withdraw once every 2-3 weeks.

 We are also experimenting with implementations on top of Cosmos (https://github.com/AdExNetwork/adex-protocol-cosmos) and Polkadot (https://github.com/AdExNetwork/adex-protocol-substrate).
 With possibility of interoperable blockchains designed only to handle OUTPACE channels, the scalability of AdEx is more or less unlimited.